ThaisRobba/pandajs-coffeescript/README.md

 I like to couple this with [BrowserSync](http://invrse.co/development-with-browsersync/) for live development.

-This also works fine with Panda Tool so you can build, compress and update if you have them installed (which you should!).
+This also works fine with [Panda Tool](https://github.com/ekelokorpi/panda.js-tool) so you can build your game, compress images and update your PandaJS version.

 Have fun and make awesome games!